A guide for the memoir writer—10 things you need to know.

-You know the story because it’s yours, but it can be difficult to decide which stories to include, how to structure it all, get it published, and more.
+You know the story, because it’s yours.
+But it can be difficult to decide which anecdotes to include, how to structure it all, get it published, and more.

-To help you get started, we’ve answered eleven of the most common questions people ask us about how to write a memoir.
+We’re bestselling authors and ghostwriters Barry Fox and Nadine Taylor.
+We’ll help you get started writing your memoir by answering eleven of the most common questions people ask us about how to write a memoir.